how to integrate payment gateway

 Amazon Pay

-Another excellent option is Amazon Pay – it blends organically into your website and, unlike other hosted options, doesn’t redirect a customer completely away from your store.
+Another excellent option is Amazon Pay – it blends organically into your website and, unlike other hosted options, doesn’t redirect a customer entirely away from your store.
 First, you need to create a business account, then a buyer account to test the integration in a Sandbox environment.
 You should be all set after getting the certificate and credentials we mentioned earlier.

 Non-hosted integration